Wood species

 photo source: seriouseat.com

-I'm really glad I started this series of articles on wood species because each time I learn new and special things about species I already knew.
+I am very happy to have started this series of articles on wood species because, each time, I learn new and special things about species I already knew.
 And each time, even before I finish the article, I already know what I am going to write about.
-So, get ready for elm and birch.
+So get ready for elm and birch.

 chestnut wood